yazeedmshayekh2/CoreReports/Readme.md

-# K2 Insurance AI Assistant - Intelligence System
+# CoreReports Insurance AI Assistant - Intelligence System

 ## Overview
-The K2 Intelligence System is a sophisticated, modular AI-powered solution for insurance data analysis and customer service.
+The CoreReports Intelligence System is a sophisticated, modular AI-powered solution for insurance data analysis and customer service.
 It has been completely refactored from a monolithic structure into a clean, maintainable, and scalable architecture.

 ## Architecture